MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-apply-data-sensitivity-labels.md

 ![Screenshot of sensitivity label menu in Desktop.](media/service-security-apply-data-sensitivity-labels/sensitivity-label-menu-desktop.png)

 >[!NOTE]
-> If you don't see the sensitivity button, it may indicate that you don't have an appropriate license or that you do not belong to security group that has permissions to apply sensitivity labels, as described in [Enable sensitivity labels in Power BI](./service-security-enable-data-sensitivity-labels.md).
+> If the sensitivity button is greyed out, it may indicate that you don't have an appropriate license or that you do not belong to a security group that has permissions to apply sensitivity labels, as described in [Enable sensitivity labels in Power BI](./service-security-enable-data-sensitivity-labels.md).
+>
+>If you do not see the sensitivity button at all, go to **File > Options and settings > Options > Preview features**, and make sure that the ckeckbox next to **Information protection** is selected.
+If you don't see the Information protection preview option, the information protection preview feature may be blocked for your organization.
+In this case contact your Power BI administrator.

 After you've applied the label, it will be visible in the status bar.